A general guide on how you are protected from discrimination under the Equality Act and what your rights are.

 In the UK, law that protects you from discrimination is called the Equality Act.Visit our full listing of Legal Terms

 It might be lawful for a person or organisation to treat you unfavourably if they can show that:

 Legally this is called a 'justification'.

-Whoever is deciding whether or not unfavourable treatment is justified needs to balance the needs of both sides carefully, which can be very complicated.See our full list of legal terms.
+Whoever is deciding whether or not unfavourable treatment is justified needs to balance the needs of both sides carefully, which can be very complicated.Visit our full listing of Legal Terms

 When someone is treated worse because of their physical or mental health condition, this is known as 'disability discrimination'.